grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 It was nothing dramatic, just a slight roll and yaw that Percy's whole being knew simply was not right.
 If the _Prospect_ was a haptic extension of Percy's own body, this was like she had just tripped over her own feet.
 While she had no worries during the rise to the surface, this sudden strange motion of the boat made her break out in a cold sweat.
 Nobody else seemed to even notice it.

-"Hemi... something's wrong," she said, but even the time it took to get the words out had been too long of a delay.
+"Hemi...something's wrong," she said, but even the time it took to get the words out was too long of a delay.
 A second motion that was far more dramatic had begun.
 She punched the collision alarm and the klaxon sounded in every compartment to the lowest depths of the boat.

-The _Prospect_ started to list to the starboard side.
-It was the motion of some sky-scraping giant lifting them closer to his near-sighted eyes for inspection without regard for the orientation of the strange object in his hand.
-In this case, the giant was a 20-meter rogue wave.
+The _Prospect_ started to list to the starboard side --- the motion of some sky-scraping giant lifting them closer to his near-sighted eyes for inspection without regard for the orientation of the strange object in his hand.
+In this case, the giant was a twenty-meter wave.

 The _Prospect_ rolled hard over to starboard, and it did not stop rolling.

 "Hemi!
 You brought us up in the ditch of a wave!
 We're going over!"

 The port wall became the ceiling.
-The boat was rolled over 90 degrees on its side by being caught in the wrong part of a huge wave.
-It kept rolling even past 90 degrees.
+The boat was rolled over ninety degrees on its side by being caught in the wrong part of a huge wave.
+It kept rolling.
 Captain Percy crashed into the starboard wall.
 Hemi put one arm out to brace himself, and the other arm against Bastian to brace him.
 Hemi's enormous strength rippled through his body and held the two men firmly in place at their control stations, defying gravity.
-From every deck of the boat came the shifting, crashing sound of previously carefully stowed objects falling hard against the starboard side that was now acting as the temporary deck.
+From every deck of the boat came the shifting, crashing sound of once carefully stowed objects falling hard against the starboard side that was now acting as the temporary deck.

 As on all ships, the crew generally kept objects secured by strap or rail against the roll of the vessel.
 This both kept things from falling out of place with the normal motion of the boat, and on a submarine prevented a falling object from potentially making enough noise to give their position away on sonar.
-But objects were secured against maybe a 20 degree roll, not a 90 degree roll.
+But objects were secured against maybe a twenty-degree roll, not ninety.
 At that angle nearly everything in the boat found itself yanked free by the malevolent hand of gravity.

 The lights blinked a few times and then shorted out as bilge water made its way to places it did not belong.
 A few moments later the control room and sonar compartment were lit with the harsh white glare of the battery-backup emergency floodlights.

 From the sonar compartment, Cassandra screamed.
 "Holy shit.
 Holy shit.
 Holy shit.
 Is this it?
 Are we fucking going down?"

-Hemi responded to her with forceful strain, "Cassandra!
+Hemi responded to her with forceful strain.
+"Cassandra!
 Do not panic.
 Submarines are designed with all the weight at their bottoms.
 They always come upright eventually."

 "Except when they fuckin' don't," said Bastian, but only loud enough for Hemi to hear.